mattnappo/efa/design/database.md

 The usage of `T` in line 3 must be resolved.
 If line 1 is the most up-to-date definition of `T`, then `NameMap['T']` will point to whatever the hash of the `T` definition on line 1 is.

+This map can be changed by the code tool for refactoring.

-## Code Map: `Hashes -> CodeObject`
+## Code Map: `Hashes -> Bytecode`

 This map identifies each particular hash with the piece of code that the hash refers to.
-A CodeObject is essentially just a chunk of readily executable bytecode.
+An element of the codomain is a chunk of readily executable bytecode which will be wrapped in a CodeObject before execution.

+QUESTION: Should codom be bytecode or codeobject

 ## Type Map: `Hashes -> Types`